European Market Coupling Company

 European Market Coupling Company, EMCC or emcc, is a provider of congestion management services for cross-border electrical interconnectors.
-This is done by means of market coupling, in particular tight volume coupling.

 EMCC is a joint venture of the following transmission system operators (TSOs) and electricity exchanges (PXs) in North-Western Europe: Energinet.dk, TenneT TSO GmbH, 50Hertz Transmission GmbH, European Energy Exchange AG, Nord Pool Spot AS.
 It was established in Hamburg, Germany, in August 2008.

 Purpose and functioning

 The purpose of EMCC is to promote an efficient electricity market between regions by using market coupling and to promote the integration of a Europe-wide wholesale electricity market.

 EMCC calculates optimal electricity flows, based on available transmission capacities (ATC) from the TSOs and anonymous order books (OBK) from the exchanges.
 Afterwards, EMCC places market coupling bids at the PXs in order to achieve a power flow from the low-price area into the high-price area.
 Subsequently, EMCC creates schedules and carries out the financial settlement with the PXs.
 EMCC's calculation algorithm is based on the economic welfare criterion.